Last Updated on December 11, 2022 by Peralta

 Easy Ways to Fix a Ge Dishwasher That Fills with Water Then Stops

 There are several ways to fix a dishwasher that fills with water but doesn’t run the wash cycle.
 The solution you choose depends on what is causing the dishwasher to malfunction.
 The GE dishwasher displays an error code on the screen whenever a malfunction occurs.
-Therefore, ensure you’re familiar with what each error code means for a successful diagnosis.
+Therefore, ensure you know what each error code means for a successful diagnosis.
 That said, here is a look at some easy ways to fix a dishwasher that fills with water and stops.

 - Wash the dishwasher filter.
 If a clogged filter is causing your dishwasher to fill with water, then stop, take it out and run water through to remove the stuck food particles.